The following was written by T.J. McAloon, a contributor to City of Champions Sports

 So as you can see history has been impacted by plenty of players with questionable character.

 The Panthers can just take a page out of the Meyer playbook.
 Just recruit players that will have multiple off-field problems and finish with multiple BCS titles and 10-win seasons.

-Topics: Pitt Panthers Football
+Tags: Pitt Panthers Football